Clacton-on-Sea: Governance

-There are two tiers of local government covering Clacton, at district and county level: Tendring District Council, which is based at Clacton Town Hall, and Essex County Council, based in Chelmsford.
+There are two tiers of local government covering Clacton, at district and county level: Tendring District Council, which is based at Clacton Town Hall and Essex County Council, based in Chelmsford.

 The ancient parish was called Great Clacton.
-Until 1891 the parish was administered by its vestry in the same way as most rural areas.
+Until 1891, the parish was administered by its vestry in the same way as most rural areas.
 As the area became more populous, largely due to the growth of the seaside resort, more urban forms of government were required.
 The parish of Great Clacton was made a local government district in 1891, governed by a local board.
 Such local boards were reconstituted as urban district councils in 1894.
-In 1895 the council changed the name of the urban district from Great Clacton to simply Clacton.
+In 1895, the council changed the name of the urban district from Great Clacton to simply Clacton.
 The legal name of the parish which covered the same area as the urban district remained Great Clacton, but as an urban parish it had no separate parish council.
 The neighbouring parish of Little Holland covering Holland-on-Sea was abolished in 1934 and absorbed into Clacton.

 Clacton Urban District Council built the Town Hall on Station Road to serve both as its headquarters and as a public hall and theatre for the town, with the theatre now called the Princes Theatre.
 It is a neo-Georgian building, with a tall portico of composite columns flanked by two-story wings.
 The architect was Sir Alfred Brumwell Thomas and it was completed in 1931.

-Clacton Urban District was abolished in 1974 under the Local Government Act 1972, with the area becoming part of the new Tendring District.
-No successor parish was created for the former urban district and so it become an unparished area, directly administered by Tendring District Council.
+It was abolished in 1974, under the Local Government Act 1972, with the area becoming part of the new Tendring District.
+No successor parish was created for the former urban district and so it became an unparished area, directly administered by Tendring District Council.

-The current Member of Parliament for the Clacton constituency is Nigel Farage, the leader of Reform UK, who won the seat from Conservative Giles Watling in the 2024 general election.